Injection

 You can select an existing carrier rate configuration or create a new one.

 To create a new carrier rate, you'll provide details to be associated with it, as shown in the following screenshot and detailed below.
 You must have a rate configured for each of the applicable service methods for your carrier account that will be used for this injection site.
+The only case in which you would not be required to provide specific carrier rates is if you designate a carrier rate as uncosted, meaning that Shipium will not attempt to cost the method during Carrier Selection.

 • Name.
 Required.
 A human-readable name your organization will use to refer to the carrier rate